RaktimJS/boron/README.md

 ## What is JSQL?

-**JSQL (JSON Simple Query Language)** is a domain-specific language (DSL) designed for querying and manipulating JSON data using a familiar, SQL-like syntax.
+**JSQL (JSON Specific Query Language)** is a domain-specific language (DSL) designed for querying and manipulating JSON data using a familiar, SQL-like syntax.
 Inspired by the clarity and structure of traditional SQL, JSQL brings that same power to hierarchical JSON documents.

 **NOTE:** This is the MVP (Minimum Viable Product) version.